Radmila-code/notbored/README.md

 ## Project Overview

-**Find a Recipe** is a web app that helps you find and cook delicious dishes.
-Enter the ingredients you have and the app will suggest recipes you can prepare.
+**Find a Fun Idea** is a web app that helps you find fun things to do when you're bored and out of ideas.
+Just click on the button and the app will suggest you a new idea for fun!

 ## 🚀 Features

-- 🔍 Search for recipes by ingredients
-- 📋 List of recipes with detailed instructions
-- ⭐ Ability to save favorite recipes
+- 🔄 Generating random ideas for activities
+- 🎨 Changing the color of the text of each tip
+- 🎥 Video background to create an atmospheric interface
+- 💡 Convenient and intuitive controls

 ## Installation